kaekeshan/garden/content/scribbles/or_application.md

 ### Scope of Operational Research

-- Agriculture : O.R. methodologies can be used to manage different problems in agriculture field and to maximize agriculture output of a country since population is increasing day by day.
+- Agriculture : O.R.
+Methodologies can be used to manage different problems in agriculture field and to maximize agriculture output of a country since population is increasing day by day.
 Different problems like climate conditions, optimal water distribution form different resources etc can be managed by O.R. models.

 - Finance Planning : planning for economic development of a firm , or a nation itself can be managed using  O.R. techniques.